 The job search is a process — a series of steps that get you from finding that perfect career opportunity to actually signing an offer letter.
 And the first significant hurdle to pass: landing an interview.

 Job seekers often bypass this step, and instead choose to focus on preparing for the event before they’ve even been contacted by a prospective employer.
-Start your search on the right foot in 2019 and increase your chances of getting a job interview with these tips:
+Start your search on the right foot and increase your chances of getting a job interview with these tips:

 1. TAILOR YOUR PROFILE TO FIT THE ROLE